karstenlee10/Twitch_Stream_To_YouTube/README.md

 Here're some of the project's best features:

+*   You can set the script to public the stream after the streamer finish ***(for no permission restreaming someones content like uploading the stream)***
 *   Archive and play back twitch stream in real time ***(On youtube streams after opening dvr)***
 *   Save VODS forever ***(unless YouTube delete it)***
 *   It is ***automated*** no need for human